-A good survey should be easy for the respondent to answer.
+A survey should be easy for the respondent to answer.
 Perhaps because of this, people often think that good surveys are easy to write.
 They’re not.
 A good survey is one that asks questions that confirm or refute individual hypotheses (e.g. companies that manage risks well in emerging markets do certain things that others don’t) that sit under an overall hypothesis (e.g. emerging markets present a unique and potent combination of risks) that align with services the company can provide, and address a problem its clients have.
 These questions can’t be written in an afternoon.
 In fact, you have to work that whole sequence back the other way: client problem > firm’s services > overall hypothesis > individual hypotheses > questions.
 You have to do it that way, that is, if you want the data you collect to tell a story.
 And, of course, you do.

-3. Do make it multidimensional
+3. Make it multidimensional

-4. Do distinguish the leaders from the laggards
+4. Distinguish the leaders from the laggards

-5. Do make sure it’s statistically valid
+5. Make sure it’s statistically valid

 And here are five things to avoid: